SystemsApproach/private5g/software/smallcell.rst

 ~~~~~~~~~~~~~~~~~~~~

 Once the SD-Core is up and running, we are ready to bring up the
 physical gNodeB.
-The details of how to do this depend on the small
+The details of how to do this depend on the gNB
-cell you are using, but we identify the main issues you need to
+you are using, but we identify the main issues you need to address.
-address.
 For example 4G and 5G small cells commonly used with Aether,
 we recommend the two SERCOMM devices on the ONF MarketPlace:

 .. _reading_sercomm: